Is it safe to travel to LA as immigration protests continue?

 In a press briefing, Los Angeles Police Department (LAPD) Chief Jim McDonnell said that 27 arrests had been made Sunday, and warned clashes were “getting increasingly worse and more violent”.

-The LAPD also said early Monday morning that there have been reports of looting in the city.
+The LAPD also said early Monday morning that there had been reports of looting in the city; however, by the evening, protests had quelled and violent clashes had dropped.

-The first troops arrived on Sunday morning, with around 300 being dispersed over three locations in Greater Los Angeles.
+Authorities enforced the curfew in the city between 8pm Tuesday and 6pm Wednesday, with Mayor Bass warning that anyone who failed to comply would be detained.
+The LAPD said that it made “mass arrests” after the restriction was imposed.

+On Monday, Trump then ordered the deployment of a 700-strong US Marine battalion and doubled the number of troops, sending a further 2,000 on the ground in LA.

-The violence continued on Sunday, with Californian authorities urging calm and calling out the president for the “unnecessary” action that was designed to create “chaos” and “a spectacle”.
+Californian authorities are urging calm and calling out the president for the “unnecessary” action that was designed to create “chaos” and “a spectacle”.

 California Governor Gavin Newsom wrote on X: “Don’t give Donald Trump what he wants.”